Community FloodSafe Program in South Australia

 Community Volunteers are being sought to join the FloodSafe program.
 People with good presentation or teaching skills can be part of the teams going into local communities with the FloodSafe message.
 Fifty SES Volunteers from Units across the state trained and are preparing a busy schedule of events each month in the funding council areas.

-Telephone Lyn Little on 8463 7931 or mobile 0407 794 756 if you would like more details.
+Telephone Greg Mennie on 8463 4304 or mobile 0401 126 123 if you would like more details.
 You can also register your interest by filling in this online form.
-You can also contact Andrea if you are involved with a community group within the council areas mentioned above and your group is interested in hearing our FloodSafe presentation.